 Ud Form as you see it was born.

 Since releasing my first 20 products for Ud Form, I've listened to what my customers are enjoying, and I'm continuing to expand with more home decor pieces, and more collaborations with other makers and artists.

 I don't want to spill the beans, but keep your eyes peeled, I'm not done evolving!
 Thanks for coming along for the ride.

-Kristan lives in Madison, WI with her husband, Nate; her three-year-old son, Owen; and a goldfish named Dory.
+Kristan lives in Madison, WI with her husband, Nate; her four-year-old son, Owen; and a goldfish named Dory.
 When she's not 'crafting' as Nate calls it, or monster hunting with Owen, she's writing a YA fantasy novel (or most likely reading someone else's).